ingo/ingo.github.io/_recipes/chocolate_mousse.md

 ---
 author: Genevieve Ko
 category: Desserts
-description: "Each mouthful of this dessert is a marvel.
-As light as a meringue pie\
+description: Each mouthful of this dessert is a marvel.
-  \ topping, but with the eggy silkiness of a creamy chocolate custard.
-This mousse\
-  \ has a particularly airy texture, but is still a little rich from the bittersweet\
-  \ chocolate, which makes it the ideal not-too-sweet dessert.
-Because the mousse\
-  \ develops an even deeper flavor over time, it\u2019s perfect for parties.
-You can\
-  \ make it up to five days ahead of time and serve it straight from the refrigerator."
 image: chocolate_mousse.jpg
 image_attribution: Chris Simpson for The New York Times
 original_title: Chocolate Mousse Recipe - NYT Cooking